Breeze/breeze.github.io/doc-main/previous-release-notes.md

 <ul>
 	<li>Added a new <em>BreezeControllerAttribute </em>class.
 The [<em>BreezeController</em>] attribute should now be applied to all Breeze WebApi Api Controller classes instead of the formerly recommended &quot;[JsonFormatter, ODataActionFilter]&quot; pair.
 This change is particularly <strong>important </strong>when you apply the Breeze.MVC4WebApiClientSample NuGet package to an MVC 4 project generated from the <strong>MVC 4 SPA Template</strong>.</li>
 	<li>The Breeze client only understands JSON formatted content.
 The AJAX POST triggered by the Breeze client <em>EntityManager.saveChanges</em> method now specifies &quot;dataType: &#39;json&#39;&quot; which resolves to an Accept header requesting save results formatted as JSON.
 This addresses certain scenarios (e.g, CORS) in which the browser requested content formatted as XML.</li>
-	<li>Updated&nbsp;the ToDo and ToDo-Angular samples to use the latest NuGet package and with CORS support.</li>
+	<li>Updated&nbsp;the ToDo and ToDo-AngularJS samples to use the latest NuGet package and with CORS support.</li>
 </ul>

 <h3>0.78.2<span class="doc-date">Dec.
 17, 2012</span></h3>